Photo: Anne Mofid

 This is the story I must tell: A Story of Suffering and Hope

-It is 42 years since I first visited Coventry Cathedral.
+It is 42 years (as of 2015) that I first visited Coventry Cathedral.
 It had a profound impact on me, hugely influencing and inspiring me to be who I am and what I now do.

 It was, if I remember rightly, on an early morning in November 1973.
 A few months earlier, I had met a wonderful girl from Coventry in Oxford, where we were living and studying, a girl who later became my dear wife, Annie.
 In July 1974 we were married at the old, historical Saint Osburg’s in Coventry.